 You might not have the connections, the ideas, or the willingness/time/capacity to organize your own global project.
 Or, you might like to sometimes join in pre-arranged projects and sometimes set up your own collaborations or projects.

 Below is a list of projects that classes can join from anywhere in the world.
 This list is far from exhaustive.
 There are so many wonderful projects out there that are free and open to anyone.
 We invite you to add your own suggestions in a comment.

-This is a popular project run by retired English head teacher, Julia Skinner.
-Each week a prompt is published and students are invited to respond in under 100 words.
 Julia can also help connect your class with a hub where three classes from around the world band together to support each other with comments.
 Additionally, Julia has a team of volunteers who comment on students’ work each week.

 Find out more about how this project works in our interview with Julia Skinner.